-1 Do they have experience in ı Do they have experience in educational construction?
+Do they have experience in educational construction?

-- Can they develop a reliable budget estimate which will accurately reflect the building to be designed? - Will they provide comprehensive cost estimating, scheduling and value engineering? - 4.
+- 2. Can they develop a reliable budget estimate which will accurately reflect the building to be designed? - 3.
+Will they provide comprehensive cost estimating, scheduling and value engineering? - 4.
 Does their staff include mechanical and electrical specialists?